-The Lancaster County Homelessness Coalition (LCHC) works to make homelessness rare, brief, and non-recurring.
-Operating under the auspices of the Lancaster County Redevelopment Authority since 2022, the Coalition has broadened its base of partners (currently at 50+) to address issues that may result in individuals and families becoming homeless.
+The Lancaster County Homelessness Coalition (LCHC) works to make homelessness rare, brief, and nonrecurring.
+Operating under the auspices of the Lancaster County Redevelopment Authority since 2022, the Coalition has broadened its base of partners to address issues that may result in individuals and families becoming homeless.
 LCHC funds and collaborates with direct service providers to form a cohesive homelessness response system, one designed to improve the housing stability of clients along the entire continuum of care.
 The services provided range from community homeless outreach to emergency shelter, transitional housing, crisis housing, rapid rehousing projects, and permanent supportive housing projects.
 It also maintains and manages the Empower Lancaster HMIS draws providers together and facilitates collaboration between organizations and levels within the continuum.

-Even more so than in FY23, homelessness and affordable housing remain major challenges for our community.
-In the coming fiscal year, the goal of the Lancaster County Homelessness Coalition includes effectively stewarding public resources, elevating the lives of our most vulnerable neighbors, and reversing trends in homelessness and displacement.
-The Coalition will take on several innovative projects in the coming year, including the opening of a new permanent low-barrier shelter within the city of Lancaster that will serve county residents and the opening of a new city-based homeless services hub, which will include built-in crisis and permanent supportive housing units.
+Homelessness and affordable housing remain major challenges for our community.
+The goal of the Lancaster County Homelessness Coalition includes effectively stewarding public resources, elevating the lives of our most vulnerable neighbors, and reversing trends in homelessness and displacement.
+The Coalition will take on several innovative projects in the coming year, including a new permanent lowbarrier shelter within the city of Lancaster that will serve county residents and the opening of a new citybased homeless services hub, which will include built-in crisis and permanent supportive housing units.
 It continues to work to improve service delivery across the county by leveraging the Empower Lancaster HMIS, the expertise of its staff and board, and the best data-driven practices available.

-Additionally, of note are collaborative efforts with both funded and non-funded partners such as twice yearly Whole CoC meetings, regular system-wide service-based meetings (i.e.: County-wide coordinated Entry meetings), and various affordable housing advocacy meetings.
+Additionally, of note are collaborative efforts with both funded and non-funded partners such as twice yearly Whole CoC meetings, regular system-wide service-based meetings, and various affordable housing advocacy meetings.
 The Coalition has an actively engaged Steering Committee that has action teams with community members to intentionally address barriers, problem solve, and effect change.

-Finally, the Fair Housing and Landlord Tenant Center housed by Tenfold provides services for non-homeless special needs populations (elderly, frail elderly, persons with disabilities, persons with HIV/AIDS and their families, and public housing residents) including; Consultations with landlords and tenants, Fair Housing, and General Community Housing Outreach, Responses to Fair Housing Complaints from the community, Fair Housing + Community Training and Workshops, Informal Landlord Tenant Housing Resolutions, Management of the Lancaster County 811 referrals and recertifications, Manage the Community Rental Equity Fund and Manage the HRRC Collaborative.
+Finally, the Fair Housing and Landlord Tenant Center housed by Tenfold provides services for nonhomeless special needs populations (elderly, frail elderly, persons with disabilities, persons with HIV/AIDS and their families, and public housing residents) including; consultations with landlords and tenants, Fair Housing, and general community housing outreach, responses to Fair Housing complaints from the community, community training and workshops, informal landlord tenant housing resolutions, management of the Lancaster County 811 referrals and recertifications, management of the Community Rental Equity Fund and management of the HRRC Collaborative.
 Persons with disabilities, the elderly, and public housing residents are frequent populations served through these services.